imouzon/jsm2018/my-experiences.md

   - building and maintaining databases
   - writing code that other people can read and use (i.e., version control)

-- I learned a lot about working with a team:
+- I learned a lot about working with a team
-  - Work with people on all sides of my skill set (multivariate)
+  - Work with people on all sides of my skill set
-  - The importance of staying motivated
 ]